MoniMurray/bookworms-et-al/README.md

 |                |                   |               |          |         | original_bag             |                         |               |
 |                |                   |               |          |         | stripe_pid               |                         |               |
 |                |                   |               |          |         |                          |                         |

+- Plan the cardinality of the entities, asking what is the minimum or maximum number of attributes each entity can have with another entity, and establish any relationships between the entities clearly.

 ### Document eCommerce Business model underlying the app